-Bondi Beach in Sydney, Australia, is among the world’s most well-known beaches.
-It is especially popular with visitors from the Northern Hemisphere, who can commemorate Christmas at the beach.
+Bondi Beach in Sydney, Australia, is among the world’s most popular beaches.
+It is particularly popular with visitors from the Northern Hemisphere, who can commemorate Christmas at the beach.

 Bondi Beach has been the site of efforts to manage decency in swimwear for both males and females.
-In 1935, the city government passed an ordinance regulating the level of skin that could be shown, resulting in American starlet Jean Parker being escorted off Bondi Beach in 1951 due to the fact that her bikini was too revealing.
+In 1935, the city government passed an ordinance governing the level of skin that could be shown, leading to American starlet Jean Parker being escorted off Bondi Beach in 1951 since her bikini was too revealing.
 The ordinance was reversed in 1961 and topless bathing became popular.
 On Sept.
 26, 2007, 1,010 women wearing small swimsuits assembled on Bondi Beach.
 The resulting photograph, released in Cosmopolitan in 2008, established the Guinness record for the largest swimwear photoshoot.

 Today, Bondi Beach draws about 2.5 million visitors a year, a lot of whom take advantage of the fashionable cafes along the Campbell Parade that joins the beach.
 Tourists to Bondi Beach can also view rugby matches played on the beach by the Sydney Roosters.